-The portable analyzer CHEMIST 500 has been carefully designed in accordance with regulatory requirements and the specific needs of the customers.
+The portable analyzer CHEMIST 500 BE GREEN has been carefully designed in accordance with regulatory requirements and the specific needs of the customers.

-The device contains a single board with all the basic operating circuits, pre-calibrated measuring sensors, a gas extraction pump, a solenoid valve, a dilution pump, a membrane keyboard, a TFT backlit graphic display, a high-capacity "Li-lon" rechargeable battery pack and an integrated thermal printer.
+The device contains a single board with all the basic operating circuits, pre-calibrated measuring sensors, a gas extraction pump, a solenoid valve, a dilution pump, a membrane keyboard, a TFT backlit graphic display and a high-capacity "Li-lon" rechargeable battery pack.
 The two halves of the casing are securely fastened together with seven screws on the back of the device.
 The pneumatic circuit and the measuring sensors with electronic module are positioned in the back of the casing and they are accessible, for rapid maintenance and replacement, by removing the magnet cover in the lower part of the device.
 The roll of paper is located at the top, above the display, and it can be replaced easily by removing the pressure-locked door.
 On the bottom part of the analyzer are the pneumatic connectors for gas sampling and for the measurement of the pressure/draught: the T1 connector to connect the gas probe thermocouple plug and the T2 connector to connect the combustion air probe thermocouple plug.
 On the right side of the device are the B-type USB connector for the connection of the external power source or of the PC and the 8-pole mini DIN connector for the serial interface or for an external probe (optional).
 The user interface includes a TFT graphic display with back light always active and a membrane keyboard.
-The
+The menu screens and all the operator messages can be set in the desired language.